Staking and Transaction Timing

 When you attempt to send coins while a portion of your balance consists of immature staking rewards, your transaction may become stuck.
 This happens because the wallet attempts to construct a transaction using all available coins, including those that have not yet matured.
 The network rejects these transactions because immature coins cannot be spent, leaving your transaction unconfirmed in the mempool.

 A stuck transaction can be alarming because it appears that your coins have been sent but the recipient never receives them.
 The transaction shows as pending in your wallet, reducing your available balance, but never confirms on the blockchain.
-This state can persist for up to twenty-four hours as the network repeatedly attempts to process the invalid transaction.
-Eventually, most nodes drop the unconfirmed transaction from their mempools and your coins return to your spendable balance.
+This state can persist for up to twenty-four hours as network nodes simply hold it in their mempools until it expires.
+Eventually, all nodes drop the unconfirmed transaction from their mempools and your coins return to your spendable balance.

 **Important:** Your coins are never lost during this process.
 The transaction failure is purely temporary and your full balance will be restored once the stuck transaction is abandoned or dropped by the network.
 However, the experience can cause significant confusion and concern, which is why following the proper procedure for managing staking and maturity is important.

-If you have already sent a transaction that has become stuck due to immature coins, you can immediately resolve the issue using the abandontransaction command.
-This command tells your wallet to stop tracking the stuck transaction and return the coins to your available balance.
+If you have already sent a transaction that has become stuck due to immature coins, you can immediately resolve the issue using the `abandontransaction` command.
+This command tells your wallet to stop tracking the stuck transaction and return the coins to your available balance (this only applies to unconfirmed transactions).

 To abandon a stuck transaction, you need the transaction ID (txid).
 You can find this in your wallet's transaction list or by checking recent transactions in your debug log.
 Once you have the txid, execute: